-CWP-RATLAM has procured Government land for 47 WTG and private agricultural lands have been identified for three WTG's for which the procurement is under negotiation (during primary survey). .
-However, during the final reporting of this ESIA report, the private land has been fully acquired and a proper sale deed agreement has been executed.
+CWP-RATLAM has procured Government land for 47 WTG and private agricultural lands have been identified for three WTG's for which the procurement is under negotiation (during primary survey).

 Procedure for procurement of Government land -

 This includes identification of land through land survey.
 The procedure has been implemented at site.
 The Ministry of New and Renewable Energy Department, Govt. of Madhya Pradesh has directed the Revenue department for allotment of land to CWP-RATLAM for all 47 WTG locations.
 CWP-RATLAM has prepared a checklist for site selection following the Government compliances/rules, few of the major selection parameters are given below: